-Assist the TTP recipient in working with the FTA regional office to revise award budgets with the existing award schedule to assure funds can be spent and drawn down in active awards or to deobligate funds and close awards if funds remain in inactive awards or if projects are indefinitely delayed.
+SUGGESTED TECHNICAL ASSISTANCE 3: Advise TTP recipient to work with the FTA regional office to revise award budgets to ensure funds can be spent and drawn down in active awards.

+SUGGESTED TECHNICAL ASSITANCE 4: Advise TTP recipient to work with the FTA regional office to deobligate funds and close awards if funds remain in inactive awards or if projects are indefinitely delayed.

-2 CFR 200.343 Closeout
+2 CFR 200.344 Closeout